 It's no surprise that yoga is a great way to let go of a little tension, but you might not know that the early morning is the ideal time to practice yoga.
 "During an early morning practice, you don't fight the mind as much," says Laurel Erilane, a yoga instructor for Yoga Wake Up.
 "Therefore, it's much easier to remain in a calm meditative state and find mental clarity at the start of your day.
 For this reason, sunrise is considered one of the most auspicious times to practice."
 What's more is that all that mindful breathing has incredible physical benefits.

 "Exercise that focuses on your breath allows you to tap into your parasympathetic nervous system, which controls your fight or flight response," Erilane explains.
-"This can help reduce your stress levels so you can have a more successful and productive day without feeling burned out."

 Best for an Energy BoostCircuit Training